-We’ve had a few upgrades and updates to the museum during the closed season to bring a fresh look to the museum.
-We’ve added in storage space to the attic area above the doll collection so we are able to store the dolls that we currently do not have space for to be displayed. under the stairs in the museum a space has been created to allow the storage of artifacts/maps which the museum has been collecting over the last couple years.
-This in turn has created extra display space for some of the larger Prams in the doll collection.
-The desk for our volunteers has been moved (again) to better welcome people into the museum.
-The meeting room which we hire out now had a new projector and sound system installed to allow better connectivity to modern equipment for presentations.
+We’ve had a few upgrades and updates to the museum during the closed season to bring a fresh look, improve the experience for our visitors, and also users of the museum and hall’s facilities.
+We’ve added in storage space to the attic area above the doll collection so we are able to store the dolls that we currently do not have the space to display.
+Under the stairs in the museum a space has been created to allow the storage of artefacts and maps which the museum has been collecting over the last couple of years.
+This in turn has created extra display space for some of the larger prams in the doll collection.
+The desk for our volunteers has been moved (again) to provide a better welcome for people into the museum.
+The meeting room which we hire out now has a new projector and sound system installed to allow better connectivity to modern equipment for presentations.

 With the help of the Rural Development Agency and the European Development Fund for Tourism, a new Mezzanine Gallery and a platform lift have been installed in our Memorial Hall